 There are several options outlined in the agreement: success fee, hourly fee, or retainer fee.
 The most common is the success fee.
 This mean, if you successfully buy a home, the agent gets paid.
-This is generally a percent of the purchase price of the home, and is only paid if you actually buy the house.
+This is generally a percent of the purchase price of the home and is only paid if you actually buy the house.
 For example, 2.8% of the purchase price.

 Who pays the buyer’s agent?

 Again, there are several options: buyer pays, listing broker or seller pays, or buyer pays whatever the seller doesn’t cover.
 The most common option is that the seller or listing brokerage pays.
-This was the option checked in my contract.

 The rest of the agreement is pretty typical legal jargon.